zetavg/chromium-website/site/developers/how-tos/depottools/presubmit-scripts/index.md

 To check your changes, first commit locally (else `git cl` will complain about the dirty tree), then:

-To test the upload checks (i.e., to run `CheckChangeOnUpload`):
+To test the upload checks:

 ```none
 git cl presubmit --upload
 ```

-To test the submit checks (i.e., to run `CheckChangeOnCommit`):
+To test the submit checks:

 ```none
 git cl presubmit
 ```

-The functions must match these method signatures.
-You do not need to define both functions if you're only interested in one type of event, and if you want to run the same tests in both events, just have them both call a single underlying
+#### **Version 1**

-function:
+In the original presubmit system the functions must match these method signatures.
+You do not need to define both functions if you're only interested in one type of event, and if you want to run the same tests in both events, just have them both call a single underlying function:

 ```none
 def CheckChangeOnUpload(input_api, output_api):